 There is a range of online resources relating to Cultural Competency available to staff through the University's Professional Learning Centre.
 Ochre Online is a self-paced, interactive workshop that provides staff with an opportunity to increase their Indigenous cultural awareness and competency.The Cultural Diversity and Inclusive Practice Toolkit provides guidance and resources to promote culturally inclusive, respectful relationships and interactions with other staff and students.

 Courageous Conversations About Race is an interactive one day workshop which examines race, racism, 'whiteness' and 'privilege' and how these concepts contribute to race-based inequities and power relationships.
 This workshop enriches participants' cultural competency to work with staff and students from diverse backgrounds.

 The workshop uses a combination of real life narratives and stories and values-based activities to allow for a deep, active and sustained engagement with issues of cultural diversity, racism and community harmony.
 It requires participants to reflect on their own consciousness of race, its impact on their lives and the complexities of race in society.

 The key conceptual elements that make this workshop unique are:

-- understanding that 'whiteness' and 'privilege' contribute directly to race-based inequity
+- understanding that 'whiteness' and 'privilege' contribute directly to race-based inequity, and

-For further information, please contact Rachel Callahan, Head, Equity & Diversity, email Rachel Callahan or telephone (02) 6626 9110: or Senior Equity and Diversity Officer, Rob Cumings on email Rob Cumings or telephone (02) 66269208.
+Staff may apply to participate in these workshops via the Professional Learning Calendar.
+For further information, please contact Rachel Callahan, Head, Equity & Diversity or contact Senior Equity and Diversity Officer, Rob Cumings.